My son is leaving home.

 But if I do, it will be for one reason only.

-Because I want you to know that the person who smiles or waves at you from across the street, or sends you a happy emoji on Facebook?
+To remind you that the person who smiles or waves at you from across the street or sends you a happy emoji on Facebook?
 That person who cut you up at the roundabout or ignored your friend request?
 They’re probably going through shit.

 They probably woke up crying.